ITISFoundation/osparc-docs/docs/d1.1-report/specs/high-level.md

 bidirectional coupling.
 A service allowing (ontological) annotation of anatomical and physiological models will be provided by the MAP-CORE.
-- **Models**: The platform shall offer anatomical models of humans (man and woman) and rat.
-We choose a rat because rats were most popular in the vote conducted via Slack, and because it is anticipated that imaging rats and identifying selected peripheral nerves will be easier for rats than mice, because of their size, resulting in superior model quality.
+- **Models**: The platform shall offer anatomical models of humans (man and woman) and a rat.
+We choose a rat because rats were most popular in the vote conducted via Slack, and because it is anticipated that imaging and identifying selected peripheral nerves will be easier in rats than in mice, because of their size, resulting in superior model quality.
 Further animal models that shall be considered at a later point include mice, cats and a monkey.
 The anatomical models shall be pre-functionalized with